Amplitude-Developer-Docs/amplitude-dev-center/includes/sdk-ts-browser/marketing-analystic.md

 });
 ```

-#### Track the page view event for changes to history
+#### Track the page view event for changes on page history

-You can set the `trackHistoryChanges` to `pathOnly` to only track the changes on path.
-By default, all page url will be considered into the page view changes.
+You can set the `trackHistoryChanges` to `pathOnly` to only track the on path changes.
+By default, full page url will be considered into the page view changes.

 ```ts
 init(API_KEY, 'user@amplitude.com', {